Skip to main content

 Molecular Mechanisms of HPG Axis Suppression

-The control of the HPG axis is mediated by the binding of sex steroids, primarily testosterone and its metabolite estradiol, to specific nuclear receptors within the hypothalamus and the anterior pituitary.
+The negative feedback control of the HPG axis is mediated by the binding of sex steroids, primarily testosterone and its metabolite estradiol, to specific nuclear receptors within the hypothalamus and the anterior pituitary.
 In the hypothalamus, specialized neurons responsible for synthesizing and releasing GnRH are the primary targets.
 The administration of exogenous testosterone elevates serum concentrations of both testosterone and, via aromatization, estradiol.
 These hormones cross the blood-brain barrier and exert potent inhibitory effects.

 Estradiol, in particular, acts on estrogen receptor-alpha (ERα) on hypothalamic neurons, which suppresses the transcription of Kiss1, a gene encoding the neuropeptide kisspeptin.
 Kisspeptin is a critical upstream positive regulator of GnRH neurons.
 Its suppression leads to a significant reduction in the amplitude and frequency of GnRH pulses, effectively silencing the primary stimulatory signal to the pituitary.